endail/hx711-rpi-py/README.md

 # create a SimpleHX711 object using GPIO pin 2 as the data pin,
 # GPIO pin 3 as the clock pin, -370 as the reference unit, and
 # -367471 as the offset
-hx = SimpleHX711(2, 3, -370, -367471)
+with SimpleHX711(2, 3, -370, -367471) as hx:

     # set the scale to output weights in ounces
     hx.setUnit(Mass.Unit.OZ)

     # constantly output weights using the median of 35 samples
     while True:
         print(hx.weight(35)) #eg. 1.08 oz
 ```

 ### AdvancedHX711 Example